pizza-power/nuke-api/README.md

 Get plant status by date via get request to:

-/nuke-api/v1/plants/:name/:date
+plants/:name/:date

 Example: Date in the form of 2020-09-19

 Get all plant date via get request to:

-/nuke-api/v1/plants/all

-MORE ENDPOINTS, DATA, CODE, AND DOCS coming soon.
+/plants/all

+See the live website here: https://nuke-api.com/

+More endpoints, data, code, and documentation coming soon.